-(A) (1) A Louisville/Jefferson County Metro Government Ethics Commission (the Ethics Commission) is hereby created which shall be responsible for the enforcement and administration of the Code of Ethics adopted in this subchapter in the manner set forth in this subchapter.
-When requested by a Metro Officer, the Ethics Commission shall issue an advisory opinion concerning acts or activities covered by this subchapter.
+(A) (1) A Louisville/Jefferson County Metro Government Ethics Commission (the Ethics Commission) is hereby created which shall be responsible for the enforcement and administration of the Code of Ethics adopted in this chapter in the manner set forth in this chapter.
+When requested by a Metro Officer, a candidate seeking to become an elected Metro Officer, or a lobbyist or lobbyist’s employer as defined in § 21.40, the Ethics Commission shall issue an advisory opinion concerning acts or activities covered by this chapter.
 Such opinions shall be public and shall not disclose the identity of persons associated with the opinion.
-Confidential opinions may be issued, if requested by the Metro Officer or Metro Agency submitting the question only if the subject is exempt from disclosure pursuant to KRS 61.878.
+Confidential opinions may be issued, if requested by the entity submitting the question and only if the subject is exempt from disclosure pursuant to KRS 61.878.

-(B) (1) The investigation and determination of whether a Metro Officer has committed any violation of this subchapter shall be the responsibility of the Ethics Commission.
+(B) (1) The investigation and determination of whether a person or entity has committed any violation of this chapter shall be the responsibility of the Ethics Commission.
 In order to ensure a thorough investigation, the Commission is authorized to appoint an investigating officer.

-(2) When requested by an appointing authority, the Ethics Commission shall have authority to issue an opinion concerning whether or not an act or activities undertaken by a Metro Officer constitute a violation of this subchapter.
-The Ethics Commission shall have authority to adjudicate factual issues, and to determine whether the alleged act or activity constitutes a violation of this subchapter.
+(2) When requested by an appointing authority, the Ethics Commission shall have authority to issue an opinion concerning whether or not an act or activities undertaken by a Metro Officer constitute a violation of this chapter.
+The Ethics Commission shall have authority to adjudicate factual issues, and to determine whether the alleged act or activity constitutes a violation of this chapter.

 (C) (1) The Ethics Commission shall consist of seven members appointed by the Metro Mayor and approved by the Metro Council.
 Ethics Commission members shall be chosen by virtue of their known and consistent reputation for integrity and their knowledge of local government affairs.
 No two Ethics Commission members shall reside in the same Metro Council district.
 Members of the Ethics Commission shall serve for a term of three years or until his or her successor is appointed.
 Provided, however, that the term of office may be less than three years at appointment if necessary to prevent the expiration of more than three members’ term of office in any one year.
 In addition, such Ethics Commission members may be reappointed for one consecutive term and shall not be eligible for reappointment until one year after the expiration of his or her last term.
 Members of the Ethics Commission shall not receive compensation but shall be reimbursed for reasonable expenses incurred in the performance of their official duties in the same manner as provided by existing Louisville Metro Government policy for expense reimbursement.